spatie/laravel-pdf/docs/basic-usage/testing-pdfs.md

 ### assertViewHas

-You can use the `assertViewHas` method to assert that a PDF was generated that was passed a specific key in it's view data.
+You can use the `assertViewHas` method to assert that a PDF was generated that was passed a specific key in its view data.

 ```php
 Pdf::assertViewHas('invoice');